Skip to main content

 Applying locales

-To apply a built-in locale, import the Locale component from "@svar-ui/react-core", the core locale package from "@svar-ui/core-locales", and a built-in filter locale from "@svar-ui/filter-locales", then pass the words prop for the required language to the Locale component.
-Wrap FilterBuilder with the Locale component.
+To apply a built-in locale, import the Locale object from "@svar-ui/react-core", the locale package from "@svar-ui/core-locales", and a built-in locale from "@svar-ui/filter-locales", and then add the words prop for the required language to the Locale component.
+Then, wrap FilterBuilder with the Locale component.

 Example: